PaddlePaddle/PaddleX/docs/apis/models/detection.md

 > > - **save_interval_epochs** (int): Model saving interval (unit: number of iteration epochs).
 It is 1 by default.
 > > - **log_interval_steps** (int): Training log output interval (unit: number of iterations).
 It is 2 by default.
 > > - **save_dir** (str): Path where models are saved.
 It is 'output' by default.
 > > - **pretrain_weights** (str): If it is a path, a pre-training model under the path is loaded.
 If it is a string 'IMAGENET', a model weight pre-trained on ImageNet image data is automatically downloaded.
 If it is a string 'COCO', a model weight pre-trained on the COCO dataset is automatically downloaded (Note: A COCO pre-training model for ResNet18 is unavailable temporarily.
 If it is none, no pre-training model is used.
-It is None by default.
+It is 'IMAGENET' by default.
 > > - **optimizer** (paddle.fluid.optimizer): Optimizer.
 When this parameter is none, a default optimizer is used: fluid.layers.piecewise_decay attenuation policy, fluid.optimizer.
 Momentum optimization method.
 > > - **learning_rate** (float): Initial learning rate of the default optimizer.
 It is 0.0025 by default.
 > > - **warmup_steps** (int): Number of steps to perform the warmup process by the default optimizer.
 It is 500 by default.